irdest/irdest/docs/developer/src/technical/drivers/index.md

 # Network drivers

-In Irdest a _network driver_ is called a _netmod_ (short for _network
-module_).
-It is responsible for linking different _instances_ of Ratman together through some _network channel_.
+In Irdest a network driver is called a _netmod_ (short for _network module_).
+It is responsible for linking different instances of Ratman together through some network channel.

 The decoupling of router and network channel means that Ratman can run on many more devices without explicit support in the Kernel for some kind of networking.

-Because interfacing with legacy networking channels comes with a lot of logical overhead these network modules can become quite complex in their own right.
+Because interfacing with different networking channels comes with a lot of logical overhead these network modules can become quite complex and require their own framing, addressing, and discovery mechanisms.
 This section in the manual aims to document the internal structure of each network module to allow future contributors to more easily understand and extend the code in question.

 ## Backplane types